Michael A. Taylor Player Props: Twins vs. Nationals

 Michael A. Taylor At The Plate

+- Taylor is hitting .231 with two doubles, three home runs and two walks.

+- Taylor has picked up a hit in 55.0% of his 20 games this year, with at least two hits in 20.0% of those games.

-- In 19 games played this season, he has homered in two of them.
+- In 20 games played this year, he has homered in two of them.

-- Taylor has driven in a run in three games this season (15.8%), including two games with multiple runs batted in.
+- In three games this year (15.0%), Taylor has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once five times this season (26.3%), including one multi-run game.
+- In five of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.